PyExtr/Kushiya-app/README.md

 We struggled with collecting questions and building database thats big enough,

-But our team is planning to come back to this project someday.
+Our team is planning to come back to this project someday.

 Gif demo: